chauff/cse1500-web-transcripts/README.md

 *If you are interested in knowing what other universities teach in terms of web technologies, take a look at [this list of courses with a web focus](university-web-tech-courses.md).*

 ## Web lectures

-**Status update**: transcripts of Lectures 1 to 8 are online.
-Lectures slides will be added as the course weeks progress.

 ### Lecture 1